Debra Wood, RN

 Screening may be done as early as 11 weeks.
 It may also include both

 and blood screening.
-There should be a follow-up in the second trimester for those who screen negative.
+There should be a follow-up in the second trimester for those who have a negative screening.

 A small amount of women who have screening will be given false-positive readings.
 This means the test indicates Down syndrome even when it does not exist.